ckeditor/ckeditor4/tests/plugins/list/manual/mergelistitems.md

-@bender-tags: tc
+@bender-tags: tc, 4.4.8, 12729
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, htmlwriter, list, sourcearea, link
+@bender-ckeditor-plugins: wysiwygarea, toolbar, htmlwriter, list, link, elementspath

 ----

 1. Put caret at the beginning of the second list item.
-4. Press `backspace` key.
+1. Press `backspace` key.

 **Expected:** Links shouldn't be nested.
-How to check this?
-Type something, links should be between the text.
+Verify this using elements path and left/right arrow keys to navigate in the text.